Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Discussion

-To find out whether the KQ Pup Ba+Bb system could correspond to some of the known classes of short-period massive binaries, we compare the available spectra.
-A natural candidate for comparison would Be+sdOB binaries, which are also routinely studied using Br$\gamma$ hydrogen line \citep{klement24,klement25}.
-However, we have not found any typical spectral features of such hot stripped He-rich subdwarfs in UV, nor in the optical spectrum.
-Although it is also possible that, since the hot companions are embedded in very dense CSM, we simply cannot see the lines, therefore, the stripped scenario is not fully ruled out.
-In any case, our systems could be younger than typical Be+sdOB binaries \citep[e.g.,][]{wang21, lechien25}, therefore, a significant mass transfer may not have occurred yet, considering that the RSG component has not exploded as SN yet.
+As shown in this work, but also for example for the VV Cep system \citep{pollmann20}, the \ion{H}{i} emission likely arises in an accretion disk rather than a decretion disk.
+Therefore, the Be classification of some RSG companions may be incorrect.
+This is also evident by the likely too low $v_{\rm rot}$ of the hot companion in the KQ Pup system, while a low value was also found for the assumed RSG+Be pair in \citet{neugent19}.
+To find out whether the KQ Pup Ba+Bb pair could correspond to some of the known classes of short-period massive binaries, we compared the available spectra.

-In the UV region, we find more similarities with B[e] supergiants.
-For example, GG Car shows quite a similar IUE spectrum, while it has other similar properties - an eclipsing companion at about $\sim 30 \: \rm d$, a disk, and dense CSM \citep{gosset85, marchiano12, kraus13, porter21, porter22, kashi23}.
+Natural candidates for comparison would be Be+sdOB binaries, which are also routinely studied using the Br$\gamma$ hydrogen line \citep{klement24,klement25}.
+However, as discussed in Sect. \ref{chapter:disk}, we have not found significant evidence of a Be or a stripped component, while the orbital periods of such systems are typically of the order of months \citep[e.g.,][]{lechien25}.
+In the UV region, there is similarity to the spectra of the episodic Be shell star Pleione and the B[e] star FS CMa, as noted by \citet{bauer00}.
+We also found similarities with B[e] supergiants.
+For example, GG Car shows a similar IUE spectrum, while it shares other properties - an eclipsing companion of about $\sim 30 \: \rm d$, and a dense CSM and disk \citep{marchiano12, kraus13, porter21, kashi23}.
 However, the evolutionary status of B[e]sg stars is uncertain.
 In Fig. \ref{fig:kq_pup_comp}, we show a comparison of UV spectra of KQ Pup to $\phi$ Per (Be+sdOB) and GG Car (B[e]sg).
-A detailed study of the population of hot components in VV Cephei systems is beyond the scope of this paper and will require new UV observations.